rackerlabs/support-how-to/content/how-to/cloud-servers/troubleshoot-wordpress-internal-server-error/index.md

 When you refresh the page and then name the folder **plugins** again, the plugins do not activate automatically.
-You need to activate them one by one to search the one that is causing the error.
+You need to activate them one by one to search for the one that is causing the error.

 ### 5. Repair WordPress core files